ZoranAshura/Docker_Basic/README.md

 ##### Stop all running containers.
 ##### Build and run the project with the `docker-compose build` and `docker-compose up` commands.
 ##### Check that the browser returns the page you wrote on *localhost:80* as before.

-💡 [Tap here](https://forms.yandex.ru/cloud/6418195450569020f1f159c4/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.